watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 2. Is there an option in Azure that provides container orchestration platform features that are easy to manage and migrate to, that can also handle our scale and management workflow requirements?

     The easiest way to move to containers on Azure is to deploy containers to the Linux variant of App Service.
-However this option does not provide a full-featured container orchestration platform with highly customizable load balancing, dynamic service discovery, and a holistic approach to container monitoring.
+However, this option does not provide a full-featured container orchestration platform with highly customizable load balancing, dynamic service discovery, and a holistic approach to container monitoring.

     Azure Container Instances also provide a simple way to manage individual containers without management tooling.